dev-aniketj/Java-Brick-Breaker-Game/README.md

 # Java Brick Breaker Game
-### I develop brick breaker game which is purely developed by using JAVA Language.
+### I developed a brick breaker game, which is purely developed using Java.

 ###### Use [Netbeans](https://netbeans.apache.org/) to run this project, or you can run the jar file `dist/Brick_Breaker_Game.jar`